 How Much Do They Cost?

-As this is a new venture for us, we are offering groups an introductory price of £45 a Gallery talk if you book with us before the end of June.
+As this is a new venture for us, we are offering groups an introductory price of £45 a Gallery talk.
 We are also working with artists and art historians to offer a talks on a wider range of topics.
 These externally facilitated talks cost £50 per session.